hoangton/smartcash/wallets/third-party.rst

 Introduction
 ============

-The SmartCash protocol and many SmartCash products such as SmartCash Node Client are entirely open source, which makes it easy for third parties to integrate SmartCash with their existing cryptocurrency wallet solutions.
+The SmartCash protocol and many SmartCash products such as SmartCash NodeClient are entirely open source, which makes it easy for third parties to integrate SmartCash with their existing cryptocurrency wallet solutions.
 This section describes some of the third party wallets available and the functions they offer.
 Please note that SmartCash does not